-I love sensory bins, and one of the reasons is illustrated beautifully in this post.
+I love sensory bins, and this post illustrates why beautifully.
 They aren’t just a chance to scoop and pour ( although don’t discount the importance of that) they are also a chance to make believe, create a new mini landscape and practice imaginative play.
 Children love to explore so when you create a sensory bin allow them to add to it as well; it’s not a static item but rather a dynamic experience for them to create with.

 - Gather your materials.
 You will need a big pan or plastic tub, some multicolored unpopped popcorn, red quinoa, and brown rice.
 You will also need some fall leaf confetti and scoops.
 Obviously, you don’t need to follow our contents exactly, but I do love the corn since it ties into other Thanksgiving crafts so well.
 Orange lentils, wild rice, flax seeds, etc… all have a fall feeling to them too.